 Finally, collecting employee feedback builds a stronger company culture.
-When leadership asks employees what they feel, think, and believe about their workplace–whether pertaining to workflows, processes, management style, workplace relationships, mission, or more–team members feel more valued and heard.
+When leadership asks employees what they think about their workplace, team members feel more valued and heard.
 Feedback, open communication, and transparency are encouraged.
 And ultimately, change and improvement are prioritized.

-As a leader, you may be open to asking hard questions–but you don’t know exactly where to begin.
+As a People & Culture professional, you may be open to including hard questions to employees in your feedback surveys, but you don’t know exactly where to begin.